emilyinspace/stmps/README.md

-# STMPS (Subsonic Terminal Music Player S)
+# STMPS
-a fork with very minor changes
+This is a fork of another fork because i like doing stupid shit sometimes